Frequently Asked Questions

 A reasonably flat (as opposed to level) area is required – we will level the building to the existing terrain.
 The building does not need any additional foundation work such as gravel or concrete.
 We can certainly place the building on these foundations, however, they are not required for installation.

-The three-week lead time allows us to construct the building, apply caulking and paint with adequate drying time, apply roofing shingles and work around any weather concerns that may affect the safe delivery of the finished product.
+The lead time allows us to construct the building, apply caulking and paint with adequate drying time, apply roofing shingles and work around any weather concerns that may affect the safe delivery of the finished product.

 How can I reach someone at Weather King?